robertwgehl/robertwgehl.github.io/_posts/2020-12-01-Zotero Tips and Tricks.md

 Zotero is a citation manager.
 And I've been using it so long I have a library of nearly 24,000 items.

 Zotero is a core part of my academic work.
 I run *everything* through it.
 If I see a talk at a conference -- the citation's going in Zotero.
 Did I hear a good podcast?
 Put it in Z. Hey! that's a relevant blog post.
 Put it in Z. My colleague shared a great syllabus?
 Zot!
-Was that intertesting a TV show?
+Was that interesting a TV show?
 Oh, you know it's gonna go in there.
 And of course, I put all the books and journal articles I read in there.

 Also, you guessed it: Zotero is FOSS (in this case, [GNU GPL 3.0](http://www.gnu.org/licenses/agpl-3.0.html)).